-170.06 Boiler Inspection Act--Statutory Provisions
+170.6 Locomotive Inspection Act--Statutory Provisions

-At the time of the occurrence, there was in force a federal statute known as the Boiler Inspection Act.
+At the time of the occurrence, there was in force a federal statute known as the Locomotive Inspection Act.
 That Act imposed upon the railroad the absolute duty to have every locomotive used or permitted to be used on its line, together with [the (boiler) (tender)] all parts and appurtenances of any such locomotive, in a proper and safe condition for operation on the railroad without unnecessary danger to life or limb.

-The statute provides that railroads violating the Act are liable to persons covered under the Act for [injuries] [death] caused in whole or in part by such violations.
+The statute provides that railroads violating the Act are liable to persons covered under the Act for [injuries] [death] when the violations caused or contributed to cause the [injuries] [death].